python-lsp/python-lsp-server/README.md

 - `pycodestyle`: discovered in `~/.config/pycodestyle`, `setup.cfg`, `tox.ini` and `pycodestyle.cfg`.
 - `flake8`: discovered in `~/.config/flake8`, `setup.cfg`, `tox.ini` and `flake8.cfg`

 The default configuration source is `pycodestyle`.
+If you would like to use flake8, you will need to:

+1. Disable `pycodestyle`, `mccabe`, and `pyflakes`, by setting their corresponding `enabled` configurations, e.g. `pylsp.plugins.pycodestyle.enabled`, to `false`.
+This will prevent duplicate linting messages as flake8 includes these tools.
+1. Set `pylsp.plugins.flake8.enabled` to `true`.
-Change the `pylsp.configurationSources` setting (in the value passed in from your client) to `['flake8']` in order to use the flake8 configuration instead.
+1. Change the `pylsp.configurationSources` setting (in the value passed in from your client) to `['flake8']` in order to use the flake8 configuration instead.

 The configuration options available in these config files (`setup.cfg` etc) are documented in the relevant tools: